The Plastic French Press (That’s Way Better Than Glass)

 Styrene acrylonitrile (SAN) is a type of plastic that usually contains around 70 percent styrene and 30 percent acrylonitrile.

-SAN is resistant to boiling water and is often used in place of polystyrene as it provides greater strength, rigidity, and chemical resistance.
+Manufacturers often use SAN in place of polystyrene because it resists boiling water and offers greater strength, rigidity, and chemical resistance.

 For the above reasons, Bodum decided to use this particular type of plastic for their French press, and it’s something I’m personally happy to use on a daily basis.